rockettheme/docs/Docs/joomla/templates/fresco/demo_override.md

 ---
 title: Fresco: Recreating the Demo - Template Settings
-description: Your Guide to Recreating Elements of the Fresco Template for WordPress
+description: Your Guide to Recreating Elements of the Fresco Template for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/fresco:Fresco

 ---